ninchat/ninchat-nodejs/Bot.md

 (including the text messages).
 It receives an array of objects which contain the `messageType` and `content` properties.
 Content format depends on the message type.

+The `writing` event is emitted when a customer starts to write or stops writing.
+Redundant events may also be emitted.
+(Note that the writing status is not tied to any particular message; messages may be received without the writing status ever being active, and writing status may or may not be turned off after a message is received.)

 Messages may be sent one at a time: